ashleywaudbydev/stats-preview/README.md

 ### What I learned
-I learned the timeout method and how to refreh the page after a function runs.
+I learned how to tak a design and make it out from a pgoto.

 ## Author